Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Model

 \section{Model}

-Our system consists of $N$ number of circular active particles (AP) moving on a two-dimensional substrate of dimension $L \times L$ with periodic boundary condition.
-Substrate has periodic ups and downs, so we call it {\it undulated} surface.
+Our system consists of $N$ number of circular active particles (AP) of radius $a_1$, moving on a two-dimensional substrate of dimension $320 a_1 \times 320 a_1$.
+Substrate has periodic ups and downs of wavelength $l=10 a_1$.
+Hence we call it {\it undulated} surface.
 Each particle on the surface, is defined by its position $\textbf{r}_i(t)$ and velocity $\textbf{{v}}_{i}(t)$ at time $t$.
 Activity of the particle is modeled by an active friction term which is controlled by an activity parameter $v_0$.
 Active friction arises due to an internal energy mechanism of the particle \cite{energydepot}.
 It acts like a negative friction if the magnitude of particle velocity is smaller than $v_0$ and normal friction otherwise.
-Such friction has been previously used to model the dynamics of cells in crowded enviournment \cite{franke, gruler, rapp, gruler2}, and it is called as Schienbein and Gruler (SG) friction \cite{sg}.
+This type of friction is used to model the dynamics of cells in crowded enviournment \cite{franke, gruler, rapp, gruler2}, and it is called as Schienbein and Gruler (SG) friction \cite{sg}.
 Particles also interact through a soft repulsive interaction.
 Hence, the equation of motion describing the dynamics of the particle involves (i) the active friction force, (ii) soft repulsive interaction among the particles, (iii) the interaction between the particle and the substrate and (iv) the thermal noise.
 Langevin's equation of motion governing the dynamics of the particle is given by.

 and the position is updated by